 Our executive director, Monica Snyder, recently appeared on the podcast Dear Jane.
 The episode title is “Pro-Life = Pro-God?
 Think Again.
 A Conversation with Secular Pro-Life.”
 You can listen on Apple, RSS, or Boomplay, or read the transcript below.

 [Special thanks to volunteer Anna Zwergel for her transcription work.
-If you’d like to volunteer as a standby transcriber or translator for SPL, please contact us.]
+If you’d like to volunteer to transcribe or translate, please fill out our volunteer survey.]

 Monica Snyder: We’ve had people come to us many times over the years since we’ve existed, delighted to realize we exist, because they thought that they were the only ones, or they may be aware that other pro-life atheists or secular people exist but they are very very very nervous about having their immediate social circles and professional and academic circles find out that they are pro-life.

 Scott Baker: Welcome to the Dear Jane Podcast.
 I’m your host, Scott Baker.
 Think everyone in the pro-life movement has a faith base?
 Might want to think again.
 On this edition of Dear Jane, we introduce you to the group called Secular Pro-Life.
 This is a pro-life group that includes atheists, agnostics, and others who you may not readily associate with the pro-life movement.
 Monica Snyder is the executive director of Secular Pro-Life and joins me on this edition of Dear Jane.
 Monica, welcome to Dear Jane.
 Thank you for joining us.
 So, tell us a little bit about Secular Pro-Life.